Cup 3 intimidated me.

 We met in a crowded coffee shop in San Francisco’s Financial District.
 Ligaya walked in wearing stylish black pants with edgy tears down the front.
 We ordered our coffee and found a cozy spot at large community table.
 Between sharing mutual friends, working in the same industry and having met before, launching the conversation was easy.

-Ligaya and her boyfriend at the time were big fans of House music and caught wind of the growing House scene in San Francisco.
+While still in Bali, but facing expiring visas, Ligaya and her boyfriend at the time discussed their prospects.
+They were big fans of House music and caught wind of the thriving House scene in San Francisco.
 A friend offered her couch as a landing pad so with nothing more than a backpack full of sarongs, Ligaya followed her intuition to a new adventure in California.
 With the little money she had, a coat and pair of pants purchased from goodwill, and a strong sense of determination and work ethic, Ligaya set out to find a job in the new city.

-Yelp relented and offered her a marketing job, which began her rise to becoming a well-known community builder in the Valley.
-Ligaya drove crucial community development campaigns with Yelp before leaving after three years to do the same for the housing rental site, Airbnb.
+Yelp relented and offered her a operations manager role, which began her rise to becoming a well-known community builder in the Valley.
+Ligaya launched and developed several key markets for Yelp before leaving after four years to do the same for the housing rental site, Airbnb.
 When the community at Airbnb reached a stable level, Ligaya left and now enjoys a more balanced lifestyle serving as a mentor and investor for early-stage startups while spending plenty of quality time with her fiancé and dog.

 When I met Ligaya in Austin she had an edgy haircut, bold lipstick and confident presence.
 I was a senior in college and remember thinking, I wish I had the courage to be so brazen and bold.